 Isolated collateral ligament injuries generally have a good natural history with non-operative management, allowing for full return to participation in the majority of cases.
 Lower grade injuries are associated with quicker recovery periods.
 Multi-structure injuries may warrant additional investigative studies (i.e., MRI) and potential need for operative intervention.

-Although most medial collateral ligament injuries are treated non-operatively, it is important to be aware of special situations involving compete disruption that may require operative intervention.
-Indications for operative treatment include:15
+Although most medial collateral ligament injuries are treated non-operatively, it is important to be aware of special situations involving complete disruption that may require operative intervention.
+Indications for operative treatment include17

 - A large bony avulsion